A raw, immersive river hunt on some of the most rugged terrain imaginable.

 I’ve wanted to float hunt the North Country of B.C. for years.

-Floating a river means giving up a certain amount of control.
+DIY float hunting on an Alaskan river means giving up a degree of control.
 Once you launch, you’re committed—no off-ramps, no turning back.
 The river moves at its own pace.
 You follow.
 You are along for the ride and damn it if that feeling isn’t an exciting one.

 What was I missing out on?
 Late last year, I decided to find out.